 Not so fast homeschool supermom.
 Before you get mired down in the idea of a complicated homeschool planner, consider the purpose of teacher lesson plans.

 As a teacher, I made plans to turn into my department head.
-Sure I worked from the plans, but putting them into separate boxes, labeling them with which objectives they tried to meet, and organizing weeks at a time wasn’t done because it was horribly practical, but because it was required by the system.
-I turned them in so the system could hold me accountable and cover their… ahem… well, you know.
+Sure, I worked from the plans, but I didn’t put them into separate boxes, labeling with which objectives they tried to meet, and organizing weeks at a time wasn’t done because it was horribly practical.
+I did it because it was required by the system.
+I did it so the system could hold me accountable and cover their… ahem… well, you know.